markhoward02/markhoward02.com/content/about.md

 insurance websites.
 I also built a construction project estimating app and a challenging funds control app.

-On the side, I built an e-commerce software platform for auto parts and ran a couple of my own e-commerce websites.
+On the side, I built an e-commerce software platform.
+I had auto parts clients and ran a couple of my own e-commerce websites.

 I eventually joined the insurance group and worked there for a few years before I joined a consulting firm.
 I worked on an athlete management system that